Less is More: Data-Efficient Adaptation for Controllable Text-to-Video Generation: Dataset Details

 Specifically, we divide the control range $[-1,1]$ into five layers and sample $9 + 7 + 5 + 3 + 1 = 25$ scalar values using jittered sampling, ensuring that \emph{every point in the interval has equal probability of being selected}.
 For each layer, we generate six scenes using our randomized scene-generation procedure (described later in this section), and each scene is rendered across all scalar values assigned to its layer.

 This results in $6 \times 25 = 150$ total training samples.
-Compared to exhaustive sampling ($30$ scenes $\times$ $150$ scalar values $=$ $4{,}500$ combinations), our pyramid strategy achieves a \textbf{30$\times$ reduction} in data size while preserving uniform coverage of the control range and diversity across the randomized context space.
+Compared to exhaustive sampling ($30\text{ scenes} \times 150\text{ conditions} = 4{,}500$ combinations), our pyramid strategy achieves a \textbf{30$\times$ reduction} in data size while preserving uniform coverage of the control range and diversity across the randomized context space.

 \textbf{Shutter Speed.} Given a sampled scalar $c \in [-1,1]$ and a randomized scene, we synthesize videos using a simple 2D physics-based renderer.
 Each scene contains 1--3 colored geometric primitives (circle, square, triangle, star) moving with constant velocities on a uniform background inside a $512 \times 512$ canvas, with elastic boundary reflections.
 We map $c$ to an effective frame rate $\mathrm{FPS}(c)$ via a centered log mapping, and set the exposure duration to $1/\mathrm{FPS}(c)$.
 For each output frame, we then integrate over the exposure window by temporally averaging 32 analytically predicted sub-frames, advancing the shapes according to their motion model at each sub-step.
 Crucially, the underlying shape trajectories and backgrounds are shared across all shutter values for a given scene, so the only changing factor along the control axis is the strength of the motion blur.